nanashi07/cv/cv.en_US.md

 > Feb 2012 - Oct 2012

-- Develop AI (Ability International) order system based on web application and migrate old one from lotus notes
+- Develop AI (Ability International) order system based on a web application and migrate the old one from Lotus Notes.
-- Develop CRM, attendance, repair service, customer service for departments of AI
+- Develop CRM, attendance, repair service, and customer service for departments of AI
-- Maintain EIP of GrandTech and AI
+- Maintain the EIP of GrandTech and AI
-- Network and servers maintenance
+- Network and server maintenance
-- MIS supporting of GI (GrandTech Information) and  TI (TopTeam Information)
+- MIS supports GI (GrandTech Information) and  TI (TopTeam Information)
-- Develop and maintain ETL and reports from SAP and EIP, performance tuning for execution.
+- Develop and maintain ETL and reports from SAP and EIP, and perform performance tuning for execution.
 - Routine jobs and maintenance of SAP
 - Source control reconstruction
-- Daily jobs of MIS department
+- Daily jobs of the MIS department

 ------------------------------------------------------------------------